-Current research suggests that EMDR is as effective as some types of Exposure Therapy, as effective as Trauma-Focused Cognitive Behavioral Therapy and more effective than Selective Serotonin Reuptake Inhibitors (SSRIs) alone (van der Kolk et al., 2007; Seidler & Wagner, 2006).
+Current research suggests that EMDR is as effective as some types of Exposure Therapy, as effective as Trauma-Focused Cognitive Behavioral Therapy, and more effective than selective serotonin re-uptake inhibitors alone (van der Kolk et al., 2007; Seidler & Wagner, 2006).

-Currently, the International Society for Stress Studies, the U.S. Substance Abuse and Mental Health Services Administration, U.S. Departments of Veterans Affairs and Defence, and the World Health Organization all recommend EMDR for the treatment of Post Traumatic Stress Disorder (PTSD).
+Currently, the International Society for Stress Studies, the U.S. Substance Abuse and Mental Health Services Administration, U.S. Departments of Veterans Affairs and Defense, and the World Health Organization all recommend EMDR for the treatment of PTSD.

 Are There Dangers or Side Effects?